dweekly/docs/pages/deep-linked-ads/google-ads-customization.md

 #### Modifying your Final URL to Include Your Branch Link as a Query Parameter

 !!! note "For Branch Deep Linking into App Only"
-	Because the **Final URL** for your campaigns must match your display URL and not contain any cross-domain redirects, you cannot put a Branch link directly in that box.
+	Because the <notranslate>**Final URL**</notranslate> for your campaigns must match your display URL and not contain any cross-domain redirects, you cannot put a Branch link directly in that box.
 However, you can append query parameters to the Final URL in order to pass the required data needed for Branch to route and attribute your users properly.

 1. Copy your Branch Ad Link from the last section and ensure the copied link has the appropriate additional params (~campaign_id, ~ad_set_id, lpurl, etc.) which should be automatically generated on your Branch dashboard.
 1. Remove `%24always_deeplink=false` from the Branch link.